sharmi0013/CU-BDA-Lab01/README.md

 # Bayesian Data Analysis: Assignment 1
 ----

-#Personal Information
+# Personal Information

 Name: Sharmistha Sikdar
 Major: Quantitative Marketing
 School: Johnson Graduate School of Management
-Student Status: 2nd Year PhD Student
+Student Status: 2nd Yr PhD Student

+---

+# About Me

+I am a second year PhD student at SC Johnson Graduate School of Management, specializing in Quantitative Marketing.
+I have a Masters degree in Quantitative Economics from Indian Statistical Institute, Calcutta, India.
+I have over eight years of work experience in the Analytics industry specializing in Customer Analytics and Consumer Financial Analytics.

 -----
 #Research Interests in Bayesian Statistics